Frequently Asked Questions

 You can switch Howler between 2 modes:

-a) Recording straight to a swappable microSD-card inside Howler (not included).
+a) Recording straight to a swappable microSD-card inside Howler (nowadays an SD is included!).

 b) Livestream with your phone (Android, iOS), or other devices, i.e. laptops (macOS, Windows).